AliCelikay/12-ali-Employee-CMS/md_files/psuedocode.md

 2) add the 3 packages in package.json
 3)Set up folders for db(sql),
 4) Set up packages in server.js
+4) Set up prompts for the first questions(init funtion)

 GIVEN a command-line application that accepts user input